-Adult Class (Mother’s Room): Studying “Life of David”
+Adult Class (Mother’s Room): Studying “Fruits of the Spirit”

 Our clothing bank is our attempt to fill one of the many needs of our local community.
 Staffed by Community Service volunteers, it offers free clothing and small household items to anyone in need.
 We also maintain a food cupboard for emergencies.